davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Went to Confederama for the second time with C.J. and Mark.

+Really liked the album Free Dirt by Died Pretty.

+This was a wild year and yet it's hard to remember everything that happened and when.

 ## 1987

-Moves to Boston and lived in a tent (indoors).
+Took the bus to Boston (24-hours plus on a bus) and lived in a tent (indoors).

 Saw Sherman's March at some theater in Boston.